rmina9474/MVC-FrameWork-Demo/memory-bank/productContext.md

 # Product Context

 ## Why This Project Exists
-The Reina.MacCredy e-commerce platform was developed to create a modern, user-friendly online shopping experience focused primarily on specialty coffee products and related merchandise.
+The CoffeeShop Web Application was developed to create a modern, user-friendly online shopping experience focused primarily on specialty coffee products and related merchandise.
 The application serves both customers looking to purchase high-quality coffee products and administrators needing to manage the store efficiently.

 ## Problems It Solves